ianxm/gimp-comic-book/readme.md

     sketch layer.
 First we create and add the new layer on top of the background layer.

-    Next we use the the `photocopy` filter to convert the layer into lines where the image is darkest.
+    Next we use the `photocopy` filter to convert the layer into lines where the image is darkest.
 This method was based on the [cartoon-quick](https://www.gimphelp.org/effects_cartoon_quick.html) filter.
 We use the `Detail` parameter to determine how sensitive photocopy should be.
 This does a good job of marking edges,